 Lifestyle and home remedies

 - Brush your tongue.
-Give your tongue a gentle brushing whenever you brush your teeth to remove dead cells, bacteria and food debris.
+Give your tongue a gentle brushing whenever you brush your teeth.
+This removes dead cells, bacteria and food bits.
 Use a soft-bristled toothbrush or a flexible tongue scraper.

 - Brush after eating.
-Brush your teeth at least twice a day and ideally after every meal, using fluoride toothpaste.
+Brush your teeth at least twice a day and ideally after every meal.
+Use a fluoride toothpaste.

 - Floss at least once a day.
-Proper flossing removes food particles and plaque from between your teeth.
+Proper flossing gets rid of food bits and plaque from between your teeth.

 - Visit your dentist regularly.
-Get professional teeth cleanings and regular oral exams, which can help your dentist prevent problems or spot them early.
-Your dentist can recommend a schedule for you.
+Get professional teeth cleanings and regular mouth exams.
+This can prevent problems or help your dentist spot them early.
+Your dentist can let you know how often you should visit.

-- Maintain good nutrition.
-Drink plenty of water and eat a balanced diet that contains fresh fruits and vegetables.
+- Eat a healthy diet.
+Drink plenty of water and eat a balanced diet that includes fresh fruits and vegetables.

 Preparing for an appointment

-Here's information to help you get ready for your appointment, and to know what to expect from your doctor or dentist.
+Here's information to help you get ready for your appointment, and to know what to expect from your healthcare professional or dentist.